Arksine/katapult/README.md

 software can facilitate all of these methods, however there are also other tools such as `stm32flash` (UART) and `dfu-util` (USB DFU).

-NOTE:  Prior to flashing CanBoot it is recommended to do a full chip erase.
+NOTE:  Prior to flashing Katapult it is recommended to do a full chip erase.
-Doing so allows CanBoot to detect that no application is present and enter the bootloader.
+Doing so allows Katapult to detect that no application is present and enter the bootloader.
 This is required to enter the bootloader if you have not configured an alternative method of entry.

 NOTE RP2040: To flash rp2040 targets mcu should be rebooted in system boot mode (usually with _BOOT_ button pressed).
 After that `make flash` command could be used.
-You could also use rp2040 specific mass storage device drag-and-drop method to flash `canboot.uf2` from `out` folder.
-Flashing canboot will erase main application (i.e. klipper), so it should be uploaded with canboot again.
+You could also use rp2040 specific mass storage device drag-and-drop method to flash `katapult.uf2` from `out` folder.
+Flashing Katapult will erase main application (i.e. klipper), so it should be uploaded with Katapult again.

 ## Uploading Klipper
 1) Make sure the `klipper` service stopped.
-2) Build Klipper with CAN support and with the a bootloader offset matching that of the "application offset" in CanBoot.
+2) Build Klipper with CAN support and with the a bootloader offset matching that of the "application offset" in Katapult.
 3) Enter the bootloader.
 This will occur automatically if no program is detected.
-   If you built CanBoot with an alternative method of entry you may use that.
+   If you built Katapult with an alternative method of entry you may use that.
    If upgrading from a currently flashed version of Klipper the `flash_can.py` script will command the device to enter the bootloader (currently for CAN devices only).
 3) Run the flash script:
    For CAN Devices:
    ```
-   cd ~/CanBoot/scripts
+   cd ~/katapult/scripts
    python3 flash_can.py -i can0 -f ~/klipper/out/klipper.bin -u <uuid>
    ```
    Replace <uuid> with the appropriate uuid for your can device.
 If